Rustam-Fozilov/OCE/README.md

 Online courses enrollement app
 This is the console app with MySQL database

 This application in Uzbek language.
+Made in Uzbekistan.
-Made in Uzbekistan.\n O'zbek tilida.
+O'zbek tilida.

 TALABLAR: